Everything you need to know about visiting the Masai Mara Nature Reserve in Kenya with kids.

 Don’t just take pictures of the wildlife and go home!
 Make this a holiday to remember by giving your kids diaries which they can fill with photos, drawings, words and memorabilia and whilst you are travelling.
 Make time to talk to each other about your day, live in the moment, and enjoy this exotic new location together.
 This will be an experience you’ll probably remember forever.
 Make sure it matters.

 If you’ve always dreamed of going on a safari in Africa but thought that was out of the question because you are a single parent or because an African safari is too expensive, think again.
 Countries such as Kenya are making holidays more and more attractive for parents vacationing with their kids and a week-long break for two in Kenya including a safari is no more expensive than a week-long break for two in Disneyland.
-And it will be a holiday your kids will never forget.
+And it will be a single parent holiday your kids will never forget.